rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Conclusion

-We implemented the protocol to the same extent as the paper, so not including view changes.
+To sum up, we managed to implement the protocol to the same extent as the paper, so not including view changes.
 The ability to tolerate some byzantine behaviour of a non-primary coordinator replica has been demonstrated.
 It has also been shown that the presence of this byzantine coordinator replica this does not affect the performance when tested in operation on a single machine.